CSCI-49900-Fall-2020/Syllabus/README.md

 | Attendance                             | 5%   |
 | Total                                  | 100% |

+## Goals

+There are two related goals for this class.
+The first is to assess the students’ mastery of the department’s stated learning goals.
+The second is to assess the department’s effectiveness in addressing these goals.
+For a complete list of these goals, see http://www.hunter.cuny.edu/csci/for-students/learning-goals-for-hunter-college-students.

+## Attendance

+Attendance is expected for *each and every class* meeting.
+Each student is allowed five (5) absences for any reason except on days when there are presentations or exams.
+Absences exceeding the allowance or absence on a presentation day for any reason results in a 0.2% deduction from the attendance grade.

-## Academic Integrity
+## Academic Violations

 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
+Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).

+## Discussion and Q&A

+This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates and myself.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

+Find our [class page](https://piazza.com/gc.cuny/fall2018/csci49900/home) and [sign up](https://piazza.com/hunter.cuny/fall2018/csci49900) for the forum.

-## Cell Phones, etc.
+## Email

-I expect all cell phones, computers, etc. to be inaudible during class.
-I expect running computers to be used for class-related purposes only, like code development or appropriate research.
-Any student with an electronic device that disrupts the class or that is used inappropriately (e.g. talking, texting, tweeting, emailing, mu\*ing, surfing, etc.) during class will lose two (2) points from their final average (per occurrence).

-## Projected Project Time Line

-### Day 3 (Sep 5)
-Groups and projects must be finalized.

-### Day 5 (Sep 12)
-Group details due.
-This should contain a “group authored” section detailing what each group member is expecting to do.

-### Day 9 (Oct 1)
-Progress reports start.
-These should be roughly 10 minute presentations, one per group per week, delivered by a different member of the group each week.

-### Day 28 (Dec 10)
-Final demonstration of completely working project.

-### Final Day (Dec 17)
-Final written report including your reflections on the project and the final demo and your evaluation of co-group-members.
+Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
+Please post all class-related discussion on Piazza.
+Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

+## Bulletin Board

+You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
+Please make sure you have configured Bb to use your *CUNY email address*.
+You are responsible for any email the instructors might send there.

 ## Computer Science Facilities & Labs